 The criterion for what a properly prepared material surface actually is, needs to be adjusted in the minds of manufacturing and quality managers.
 The new benchmark needs to be founded on a scientific understanding of what is occurring on the surface.

 All surface prep processes affect the top three to five molecular layers of the material.

 By removing material (e.g., abrading, media blasting, particulate washing) and by modifying the chemical nature of the surface (e.g., plasma treatment, solvent cleaning, chemical etching), the uppermost molecular layers are being altered or displaced.
 This is a crucial principle to understand in order to control adhesion outcomes fully, and it is usually the least understood element in manufacturing.

 There are three underlying elements that need to be controlled for successful adhesion:

 1. Composition of the adhesive or coating material

 2. The adhesive or coating application and curing processes

 3. The composition and properties of the first few molecular layers of the surface receiving the adhesive or coating: 'Surface Preparation'

-Typically, it is the surface preparation element that gets short shrift when manufacturers are planning adhesion processes or trying to solve existing adhesion failure.
-Without focusing on how control of this key element affects adhesion it can feel like a never-ending cycle of trial and error.
+Typically, it is the surface preparation element that gets short shrift when manufacturers are planning adhesion processes or trying to solve existing adhesion failures.
+Without focusing on how control of this key element affects adhesion, it can feel like a never-ending cycle of trial and error.
 Since adhesion is a function of chemical reactions occurring on the surfaces of two components bonding to each other, it needs to be approached as more than a mechanical operation.